 I started out with a pretty deep fear of words.
 I was a slow reader (missed half of first grade due to an accident) and dreaded the moment when a teacher might call on me to read aloud.
 So, kind of crazy that I would end up working as a writer, and even crazier that I would one day write a book— that terrible thing I wanted nothing to do with in first grade.

 Along the way there were many stops, including a long stop in advertising, and another not-long-enough stop in Richmond, Virginia, where I met Marlene Paul and together we started a nonprofit called ART 180.
 Thanks to Marlene, ART 180 is still burning bright, bringing art programs to kids living in challenging circumstances,

 and bringing their voices to the public through exhibits, performances, books and installations.

 I now live in Portland, Oregon where I teach writing through Oregon Literary Arts’ Writers in the Schools program, co-host an art & literary event series called SHARE, and, thanks to a generous grant from the Regional Arts & Culture Council, teach writing workshops to sixth-graders dealing with anxiety.

-Currently I'm working on a young adult novel and collection of short stories, some of which can be found in Los Angeles Review, Berkeley Fiction Review, Swink Magazine, Poor Claudia, the anthology The Night, and the Rain, and the River (Forest Avenue Press), Writer's Digest, and elsewhere.
+Currently I'm working on a young adult novel and collection of short stories, some of which can be found in Los Angeles Review, Berkeley Fiction Review, Swink Magazine, Poor Claudia, The Night, and the Rain, and the River (Forest Avenue Press anthology), Writer's Digest, and elsewhere.